-There can be few instruments more important on a boat than that what shows the amount of fresh water in the tanks.
+There can be few instruments more important on a boat than that which shows the amount of fresh water in the tanks.
 If there is one thing you need to know on a cruising boat, especially if it doesn't have a water-maker, it is an accurate indication of how much drinking water you have.
 Over the years that I have owned Britannia, I have expended endless hours and patience messing about trying to get the original twin water tank gages to register correctly.

-Section drawing of the tanks from which the senders were calibrated.Britannia has two stainless steel water tanks amidships, one each side.
+Britannia has two stainless steel water tanks amidships, one each side.
 The shape follows the curve of the hull and is therefore somewhat triangular in cross section, tapering to a point at the base.
 This makes accurate calibration of any type of measuring system difficult, because when the water is half way down the vertical side of the tank, the actual capacity is much less than half full, in fact only about 1/3rd full.
-This physical fact would even apply to the simplest method of measuring water capacity, and probably the most reliable, where the level is read from a transparent sighting tube up the outside of the tank.
+This physical fact would even apply to the simplest method of measuring water capacity - and probably the most reliable - where the level is read from a transparent sighting tube up the outside of the tank.

-I considered fitting these, but since my tanks are enclosed by bulkheads all round I couldn't easily drill a hole in the bottom of the tanks to install plumbing fittings and a clear plastic tube.
+I considered fitting these external tubes, but since my tanks are enclosed by bulkheads all round I couldn't easily drill a hole in the bottom of the tanks to install plumbing fittings and a clear plastic tube.
 Even if I had managed to fit a sighting tube in each tank I still would have had to physically calibrate the tube at various capacity levels.
 Also, to read a sighting glass would also mean lifting the floorboards on each side every time.

-These were the original instruments,The original system was, (note the past tense), pneumatic, i.e. air operated, that was supposed to read the air pressure differential as the water level in the tanks varied.
+The original system was, (note the past tense), pneumatic, i.e. air operated, that was supposed to read the air pressure differential as the water level in the tanks varied.
 Basically it is a simple concept having only two components and no electrics.
 Just the job for a cruising boat you might think.

 A rigid plastic pipe mounts vertically inside the tanks, from the top to the bottom, (at least, that's what I thought I had), and is connected to a gage by a thin flexible nylon tube.
 As the water level varies in the tank the pressure changes in the pipe and the tube, and is registered on the gage.
 The system never worked properly from the day I bought the boat.
 The gage would frequently drop to zero, sometimes immediately after a tank was filled to the top, or sometimes slowly over a few days.
 The whole thing was erratic and unreliable, due I think to air leaks.

 Since there are no electronics involved I reasoned that there had to be an air leak somewhere, probably in the connections between the tank pipe and the gage, or even in the gage itself.
 I therefore sealed the connections with epoxy, but still the gages failed.
-I then took the back off the gages and examined the delicate clock like mechanism in minute detail.
+I then took the back off the gages and examined the delicate clock-like mechanism in minute detail.
 I tightened up the tiny diaphragm mounts and inspected the moving parts, all to no avail.
 I also conducted numerous water tests by immersing everything in a bathtub, looking for air bubbles to identify a leak.
 Finally I even submerged the gage itself but no air leaks were visible.
-To make a diagnosis even more difficult, the original manufacturers had long gone, and are nowhere to be found on the Internet.
+To make a diagnosis even more difficult, the original manufacturers had long gone, and nowhere to be found on the Internet.
 The chances of finding any information, help or spare parts was therefore slim.
 To cut a long frustrating story short; I never did find out why the system didn't work properly.
 So finally I decided to look for a reliable alternative, then junk the whole lot.

 The shape of the tanks meant that a simple electrical swing arm float would not register accurately anyway, because when the arm is half way on its ark and the gage registers half full it will not be correct.
 There was also a baffle in my tank that obstructed a swing arm system anyway.

-The tops of the new gauges fitted in the original holes.
 There is a product called The Tank Tender, that works on the same pneumatic principal as my original equipment.
 To overcome tank shape problems their gage is calibrated in inches of water and It is for the user to determine how many inches corresponds to any particular capacity.
 The manufacturers told me that most owners mark their gages with an ink marker at the quarter, half and three quarters point.
 This would be accurate, but from my experience I was concerned about pressure leaks in any air system.
 I would also have to buy two gages, one for each tank and the cost would be about $570

 I then found an electrically operated device that also uses a vertical tube in the tanks, but instead of working on air pressure it has a float that travels up and down the tube, activating electrical signals inside the stainless steel tube that are then read by the gage.
 The sender tube's top flange fitting also matched the standard SAE (Society of American Engineers), five hole pattern in the top of my tanks, so I would not have to drill and tap any new mounting holes.
 It is made by Wema/Kus USA.
 Fort Lauderdale, Florida. www.wemausa.com/sensors/level-FuelWater